Faqqua

 Faqqu'a (فقوعة) is a village on the northern West Bank, known for its cactus fruits, located along the Green Line on the Gilboa ridge.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 3,490 inhabitants in mid-year 2006, an exclusively Muslim population.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 3,490 inhabitants in mid-year 2006 and 4,410 in 2017, an exclusively Muslim population.
 The village belongs to the Jenin Governorate.

 History

+Faqqu'a is not mentioned in 16th century records, but it is probably a relatively old village.
+Some of its residents have their origins in Jerusalem and others in Hebron.

 The village's history is rather unknown, although there are numerous findings that reveal a Roman or Byzantine presence.
 Roman coins have been found in the area and there are several sites that are believed to be burial grounds as well as remains of ancient olive oil production.
-It’s possible to find fragments of ancient pottery when simply wandering around the surrounding olive orchards.
+It's possible to find fragments of ancient pottery when simply wandering around the surrounding olive orchards.
 There is a common belief in local folklore that a Roman settlement once thrived nearby the current village.

 Ottoman period

 In 1838, Fuku'a was noted as one of a range of villages round a height, the other villages being named as Deir Abu Da'if, Beit Kad, Deir Ghuzal and Araneh.
 It was located in the Jenin district.

 In 1870 Victor Guérin visited the village and noted that the village gave name to the mountain range.
 He further noted that the village had about 400 inhabitants, with houses of stone.
 There were several old cisterns cut into the rock, and some gardens bordered by cactus.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Qibly.

 In 1882, the PEF's Survey of Western Palestine described Fukua as "A large village on top of a spur.
 It gives its name to the Gilboa range, which is often called Jebel Fukua.
 It is surrounded by olive-gardens, and supplied by cisterns east and west of the village."